 We’ll achieve our international strategic objectives by focusing on:

-- Policy: influencing local, regional, European and global policy to drive our city’s agenda and meet the needs of our city
+- Policy: influencing local, regional, national and global policy to drive our city’s agenda and meet the needs of our city

 - Prosperity: increasing and broadening prosperity through building on global links, securing international funding, trade, investment, cultural and educational opportunities